caseyrseguramgmt/W11-12Project/README.md

 ## Usage
 Usage of this would be to see functionality of zippia site and get salary / location data?

+## Automation Structure
+(Will be started after tests are made, currently only finding elements)

+1. create a db
+2. disable chrome notification
+3. open browser
+4. go to webpage
+5. find search bar
+6. type text in search bar
+7. wait, click frop drop options to nav to new page
+8. locate data and scrap for both charts
+9. close driver
+10. use Flask to make local host
+11. View data on local host
+12. Look at report of tests

+## Elements Being Tested
+1. browser
+2. webpage
+3. find search bar
+4. waits
+5. dropdown visivility
+6. clicking
+7. SQL
+8. DB
+9. tests
+10. web scrapping
+11. requirements
+12. report

 ## Progress

+(ignore, only for coaches)

+    05/09
+    1. Complete flask to be viewed on local host
+    2. Script for video updated
+    3. Requirements.txt and report file added
+    4. Recorded and submitted video/uploaded

     05/08
     1. Successfully made two test cases for each class
         - First class is for scrapping state salaries